linto-ai/linto-stt/nemo/README.md

 * around 40% WER with low latency streaming (beween 2 and 3 seconds latency on average on a GPU). -->

-If you use a model that outputs lower-case text without punctuations, and you want text with upper case letters and punctuation, you can specify a recasepunc model (which must be in version 0.4).
+If you use a model that outputs lower-case text without punctuations, and you want text with upper case letters and punctuation, you can specify a recasepunc model (which must be in version 0.4 at least).
 Some recasepunc models trained on [Common Crawl](http://data.statmt.org/cc-100/) are available on [recasepunc](https://github.com/benob/recasepunc/releases/) for the following the languages:
 * French
   * [fr.24000](https://github.com/benob/recasepunc/releases/download/0.4/fr.24000)